frankframework/frankframework/FRANKDOC.md

 These files define the syntax of Frank configurations written by Frank developers.
 They also provide documentation about the semantics, the meaning, of the XML elements and attributes in a Frank config.

 The frankDoc doclet generates these files based on the Java source code of this repository, including the JavaDoc comments.
-The remainder of this document explains how the Java source code is used to define the syntax of Frank configurations.
-This file does not explain the exact XML schema code produced, but focuses on the rules that have to be followed by Frank developers when they write their configurations.
+The remainder of this document explains how the Java source code is used to define the syntax of Frank configurations, and explains what information is provided as documentation.
+It does not explain the exact XML schema code produced, but focuses on the rules that have to be followed by Frank developers when they write their configurations.

 ## Config children